nickbrandt/GitLab/doc/administration/geo/disaster_recovery/index.md

 a point-in-time recovery to the last known state.
 Data that was created on the primary while the secondary was paused will be lost.

-1. SSH in to the database node in the **secondary** and trigger PostgreSQL to promote to read-write:
+1. SSH in to the Standby Leader database node in the **secondary** and trigger PostgreSQL to promote to read-write:

    ```shell